List of Power Rangers Operation Overdrive characters: Fearcats

 The Fearcats are a race of malicious, sadistic, and ruthless demonic, feline-themed extraterrestrials who willfully destroyed planets and their inhabitants to demonstrate their power, possess the ability to enlarge themselves, and previously encountered Tyzonn.
 While the majority of them were imprisoned in a mirror-like artifact, Mig and Cheetar travel to Earth to find the Corona Aurora and use its power to free them.
 Growing impatient, they kidnap Ronny Robinson and use her Ranger powers instead, successfully freeing Benglo before Ronny and Tyzonn destroy the mirror, permanently trapping the imprisoned Fearcats.
 Undeterred, Cheetar dies fighting the Overdrive Rangers while Flurious uses his technology to transform Mig and Benglo into powerful cyborgs in the hopes that they would serve him.
 The pair subsequently betray him, stealing his technology to build giant robots to renew their quest for the Corona until they are eventually killed by the Overdrive Rangers.

 Mig

-Mig is a cocky, impulsive, and battle-hungry snow leopard-themed Fearcat who is eventually killed by Tyzonn.
+Mig is a cocky, impulsive, and battle-hungry Chinese guardian lion-themed Fearcat who is eventually killed by Tyzonn.

 In his original form, Mig can conjure a bazooka-like weapon.
 In his cyborg form, he wields two pistols that can convert into daggers.

 Mig is voiced by Kelson Henderson.